CLIFFORD ISAAC (CLIFF) ‘DOUGHY’ SPRING

-Unlike his brother Gordon who played his entire lacrosse career for the New Westminster Salmonbellies, Cliff was lured to Ontario along with team-mate Len Turnbull in 1914 when they signed with the Toronto Tecumsehs of the Dominion Lacrosse Association.
-Appearing in all 18 matches for the last-place Tecumsehs, ‘Doughy’ Spring finished tied for sixth place in the league for goals with 24.
+Unlike his brother Gordon who played his entire lacrosse career for the New Westminster Salmonbellies, Cliff was lured to Ontario along with team-mate Len Turnbull in 1914 when they signed with the Toronto Lacrosse Club of the Dominion Lacrosse Union.
+Appearing in all 18 matches for the second-place squad, ‘Doughy’ Spring finished tied for sixth place in the league for goals with 24.

 Knee problems almost forced him to retire after the 1921 campaign.
 The legendary ‘Bun’ Clark then retired and New Westminster was suddenly left without a goalkeeper – and at one point heading into the 1922 season it appeared the 34-year-old ‘Doughy’ was going to take up business in net.

 While most players are winding down their careers at this stage due to age and injuries catching up with them – and with his brother now departed from the playing field – ‘Doughy’ nevertheless persevered and saw some of his finest seasons played for the Salmonbellies in the early 1920s as the field game began to regain some of its former popularity.
 However, like everyone else in the professional ranks, he was sidelined when the game died in June 1924.